pavanchilakamarri/automation-assessment/README.md

 ---------------

 This Test Automation Framework is created using Java + Selenium Web Driver + TestNG + Cucumber.
 Which can be used across different web based applications.
 In this approach, the endeavor is to build a lot of applications independent reusable components so that they can directly used for another web application/modules without spending any extra effort.
-With this framework in place, whenever we need to automate a web based application/module, we would not need to start from scratch, but use the application independent components to the extent possible and create application specific components for the specific needs.
+With this framework in place, whenever we need to automate a web-based application/module, we would not need to start from scratch, but use the application independent components to the extent possible and create application specific components for specific needs.

 Prerequisites:
 ---------------